souldanger/jekyll-pwa-workbox/README.md

 # Jekyll PWA Workbox Plugin

+This Jekyll plugin makes your PWA / Website available offline* and allows you to install on desktop or mobile.
-This Jekyll plugin generates a precache list and takes care of the Workbox register process in a secure way.
+It uses Workbox service worker, generates and injects a precache list and takes care of the service worker registration process in a secure way.

-The plugin was originally developed by [Lavas Project](https://github.com/lavas-project/jekyll-pwa).
+The plugin was originally developed by [Lavas Project](https://github.com/lavas-project/jekyll-pwa){: _blank}.

 It is pretty much the same, except for:
 - the starter process is done from a js file to allow for ```script-src: 'self';``` in your CSP, rather than inline.
 - serves `sw-register.js` minified for better auditing results.